oracle-quickstart/oci-monte-carlo-simulations-FSI/README.md

 Theroretical time of one simple task (3.000.000 Monte Carlo simulations), based on BM.HPC2.36 shape, takes 0,510ms.
 Simulator time is 0,517s approx.

 ## Destroy the simulator
-When you no longer need the deployment, you can delete the OKE cluster
+When you no longer need the deployment, you can delete the OKE cluster and FSS created.